lucianoayres/taco/README.md

 ### Excluding Specific File Extensions

-Use the new `-exclude-ext` flag to specify which file extensions to exclude from the concatenation process.
+Use the `-exclude-ext` flag to specify which file extensions to exclude from the concatenation process.
 This enables you to omit certain file types that are not needed in the final output.

 **Usage Example:**